Before I can provide my free estimate, I’ll need to know about your goals:

 Payment & approvals:

-Before each round, I do require upfront payment as well as your authorization via a quick web form.
+Before beginning each round of research, I require upfront payment as well as your acceptance of basic terms via a quick web form.

 If a research round is likely to involve any of the following, I will provide projected expenses beforehand for your approval.
 For small expenses, we typically can take care of reimbursement at the end of a research round.
 If the projected expenses are significant, I may ask for a full or partial reimbursement up front.

 - Travel expenses outside of Columbus, Ohio area (e.g. car mileage, airfare, accommodations)

 At the end of each round, I’ll write up a summary report of that round for you.
 I’ll outline what I’ve found, along with what records I’ve consulted; share digital copies of all historical records that I’ve collected; as well as make recommendations for further research.